clojurebridge-minneapolis/track1-chatter/track1-web.md

 ### Goal

-We're going to introduce clojure by creating and deploying a web app where you and your friends can post messages to each other.
+We're going to introduce Clojure by creating and deploying a web app where you and your friends can post messages to each other.

 _insert image of app_